 Create your Common Application account and aim to do as much as you can before school starts (you don't have to finish the entire application, just create the basic account info to get familiar with Common App and start the Common App tab).
 Check out their First-Time Applicant Guide.
-Not all schools accept the Common Application, but many (900+) do!
+Not all schools accept the Common Application, but many (1000+) do!

-Write a first draft of your essay before school starts - the Common App essay prompts are online (they will be the same for 22-23).
+Write a first draft of your essay before school starts next fall - the Common App essay prompts are online (already updated for 23-24).
 As always, the College Essay Guy has essay examples and essay guides.

 Talk about college costs with those who are supporting you.
-The FAFSA isn't available until October 1, 2022 for the 2023-24 school year, but you will want to have an open and honest conversation with family who might financially support you in college.
+The FAFSA isn't available until December 1, 2023 for the 2024-25 school year, but you will want to have an open and honest conversation with family who might financially support you in college.
 Use Net Price Calculators to research college costs, and check out Tuition Break for CT Residents.